SPONSORED: Dancer’s Studio Performing Arts Center Open House Set for June 18

 – Creative Movement- 2-3 year olds

-In this fun and exciting class dancers will march, gallop and roll… jump, twirl, wiggle and giggle while using their minds to go on exciting adventures.
+In this fun and exciting class, dancers will march, gallop and roll… jump, twirl, wiggle, and giggle while using their minds to go on exciting adventures.
 Basic dance terminology will be taught in a fun and exciting way.
-Gross and fine motor skills are developed through dancing, props, and fun obstacle courses.
+Fine and gross motor skills are developed through dancing, props, and fun obstacle courses.

 Shining Stars is a specialized, but inclusive class for those students with learning differences.
-Students benefits include: strength, flexibility, social skills, focus, coordination, and gross and fine motor skills.
+Students benefits include: strength, flexibility, social skills, focus, coordination, and fine and gross motor skills.

 The class is taught by certified RWID teacher A-Jo Gallagher.

-Dance classes provide many benefits that can positively impact your child’s life, help them grow physically and intellectually.
+Dance classes provide many benefits that can positively impact your child’s life and help them grow physically and intellectually.
 Dance also supports the growth of a child’s creativity, concentration, self-esteem, self-discipline, and dedication to a goal in a teamwork environment.
-Dance supports greater development of rhythm, balance, strength, stamina, gross and fine motor skills, and overall coordination.
+Dance supports greater development of rhythm, balance, strength, stamina, fine and gross motor skills, and overall coordination.

-While there are many reasons to choose Dancer’s Studio, there is no more important reason than their faculty of professional teachers.
+While Dancer’s Studio believes there are many reasons to choose their studio, there is no more important reason than their faculty of professional teachers.

 START DANCING TODAY!